MattyO/changeless/README.md

          i_obj,
          second_i_obj ))

-fuzzyEquals will find if the attributes that the models have in common are equal.
+fuzzyEquals will find attributes that the changeless objects have in common and compare only that union.
 This also inspects nested relationships for shared attributes.
 ###to_dict###
     from changeless.methods import to_dict
-to_dict is the reverse conversion from a base fancy_object to its dictonary representation.
+to_dict is the reverse conversion from a base fancy_object to its dictionary representation.